JoeTheDave/kaleido/README.md

 ## TODO

-- [ ] Bug: When using settings button to change size, borders reside from previous size configuration.
-UGLY
 - [ ] Bug: Memoization around the kaleidoGen function was removed because it hindered re-render after settings change.
 - [ ] Bug: Friendly selection doesn't seem to be working correctly